 Following these successful additions, the waterpark was ready for a new expansion, which began in 2019 but was delayed until 2021 due to challenges created by the COVID pandemic.
 For its latest expansion, the waterpark decided to add a boogie boarding, learn to surf wave pool.
-Aquatic Development Group, a company well known for its many first-to-market wave system innovations, was brought in to create the only wave pool on the market purposely designed and built to employ waves for three distinct applications: boogie boarding, learn-to-surf and recreational waves.
+Aquatic Development Group, a company well known for its many first-to-market wave system innovations, was brought in to create the only wave pool on the market purposely designed and built to employ waves for boogie boarding and recreational waves.

 This project posed many unique challenges that went beyond the scope of the wave system, including designing the bathymetry for a small footprint pool and a request to incorporate space within the pool for learn-to-swim programming.
 Swimplex Aquatics was once again engaged to help with the build of this complex pool design.
 Working within a limited site plan, the challenge faced by ADG and Swimplex was to design and build this multi-programmable wave pool within a compact footprint of only 40-meters in length.

-To create the wave system, ADG developed an enhanced version of their existing Breaker Beach boogie boarding pool and utilized a pneumatic computerized wave technology application that
+To create the wave system, ADG developed a custom version of their existing Breaker Beach boogie boarding pool and utilized a pneumatic computerized wave technology application that

 allows for precise wave performance monitoring and timing.
 This enables the park’s ride operators to easily tailor the waves for each type of application, for example, providing shorter wave intervals for recreational waves, and longer intervals for boogie boarding and learn-to-surf.